 What Is ADHD? (and What Is It Not?)

 Our understanding of attention deficit has grown significantly over the last decade.
-Here, the director of the Yale Clinic for Attention and Related Disorders explains groundbreaking findings from new ADHD research and how it impacts diagnostic criteria, treatment options, and future expectations for your family.
+Here, the director of the Yale Clinic for Attention and Related Disorders explains findings from ADHD research and how it impacts diagnostic criteria, treatment options, and future expectations for your family.

 Findings from neuroscience, brain imaging, and clinical research have made the old understanding of ADHD as essentially a behavior disorder no longer tenable.
 It is being replaced by a new understanding of ADHD as a developmental impairment of the brain’s self-management system, its executive functions.